CoryKrol/ethosdistro_py/docs/index.rst

-.. miningpoolhub_py documentation master file, created by sphinx-quickstart on Mon Oct 18 21:35:42 2021.
+.. ethosdistro_py documentation master file, created by sphinx-quickstart on Mon Oct 18 21:35:42 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to MiningPoolHub_py's documentation!
+Welcome to EthOSdistro_py's documentation!
 =============================================
 .. toctree::
    :maxdepth: 4